Pollen information for Burgenland from 14 July 2025

-Particularly on dry and hot days, there can be an intense pollen count from plantain and dock, which can also be stressful.
+Particularly on dry and hot days, plantain and dock pollen can be very intense, which can also be a nuisance.
 Stinging nettles also bloom and their pollen can irritate sensitised people.

 Other types of pollen detected in the ambient air are umbellifers, goosefoot and buttercup plants, clove plants and cypress plants.
-These are of minor allergological significance.
+These are of minor allergological importance.

 Responsible for the content